 - (A) Within thirty (30) days prior to each annual anniversary date of the granting of a permit, the permittee shall submit a report detailing any and all activities conducted by the permittee pursuant to the permit including, but not limited to, a satisfactory showing that the permit has complied with all conditions of the permit and applicable regulations for administration of the permit. - (B) Director shall review the report within thirty (30) days from the date of submittal thereof.
 If the Director determines, based upon its review, that the permittee was likely to have violated the provisions of the permit or applicable regulations, or both, the Director shall make a good faith effort to meet with the permittee to discuss the matter.
-If the Director determines after any meeting that the permittee has violated the provisions of the permit or applicable regulations, or both, the Director determines after any meeting that the permittee has violated the provisions of the permit or applicable regulations, or both, the Director determines after any meeting that the Director may suspend and/or revoke the permit in accordance with Section 6.27.11.1. - (C) Upon fulfillment of all permit conditions, this annual review requirement may be waived by the Director. - (D) At any time, the Director may require the permittee to submit an interim progress report.
+If the Director determines after any meeting that the permittee has violated the provisions of the permit or applicable regulations, or both, the Director may suspend and/or revoke the permit in accordance with Section 6.27.11.1. - (C) Upon fulfillment of all permit conditions, this annual review requirement may be waived by the Director. - (D) At any time, the Director may require the permittee to submit an interim progress report.